KooiInc/JQx/README.md

 </div>

 > [!NOTE]
-> The listening and handling of events has been overhauled.
+> The listening to - and handling of events has been overhauled.
 This means that
 > callbacks for event listeners now are always expected to have the
 > signature`[handler]({evt, [me|self]})`.
 If you use `[JQx].delegate` or
 > `[JQx instance].on` in your code, please review.